-Where p is probability of a token given previous tokens from a given model, numerically, the model is 'unsurprised' by a generated document when the perplexity is closer to 1.
+Where p is probability of a token given previous tokens from a given model, numerically, the model is "unsurprised" by a generated document when the perplexity is closer to 1.

-IV.
 RESULT ANALYSIS AND DISCUSSION

 The study assesses watermark detection on 1,000 documents.
 Recursive paraphrasing weakens detection but stabilizes.
-Paragraph-based paraphrasing outperforms sentence-based, reducing Type-I and Type-II errors.
+Paragraphparaphrasing outperforms sentencebased based, reducing Type-I and Type-II errors.
 Word replacement fails to break the watermark.
 Sentence-based paraphrasing is the most effective and feasible evasion method.
-This analysis is completed on 500 watermarked documents alongside 500 non watermarked documents.
+This analysis is completed on 500 watermarked documents alongside 500 non-watermarked documents.
 All 1000 documents are generated through their Mistral model.
-Table II highlights the average document length in tokens as well as number of records for each phase of evaluation.
+Table 2 highlights the average document length in tokens as well as number of records for each phase of evaluation.